State of Bahrain

 On 15 August 1971, Bahrain declared independence and signed a new treaty of friendship with the United Kingdom.
 Bahrain joined the United Nations and the Arab League later in the year.

 The oil boom of the 1970s benefited Bahrain greatly, although the subsequent downturn hurt the economy.
 The country had already begun diversification of its economy and benefited further from Lebanese Civil War in the 1970s and 1980s, when Bahrain replaced Beirut as the Middle East's financial hub after Lebanon's large banking sector was driven out of the country by the war.

 Following the 1979 Islamic revolution in Iran, in 1981 Bahraini Shī'a fundamentalists orchestrated a failed coup attempt under the auspices of a front organisation, the Islamic Front for the Liberation of Bahrain.
 The coup would have installed a Shī'a cleric exiled in Iran, Hujjatu l-Islām Hādī al-Mudarrisī, as supreme leader heading a theocratic government.
 In December 1994, a group of youths threw stones at female runners during an international marathon for running bare-legged.
 The resulting clash with police soon grew into civil unrest.

 A popular uprising occurred between 1994 and 2000 in which leftists, liberals and Islamists joined forces.
 The event resulted in approximately forty deaths and ended after Hamad ibn Isa Al Khalifa became the Emir of Bahrain in 1999.
 A referendum on 14–15 February 2001 massively supported the National Action Charter.
-He instituted elections for parliament, gave women the right to vote, and released all political prisoners.
+Hamad instituted elections for parliament, gave women the right to vote, and released all political prisoners.
 As part of the adoption of the National Action Charter on 14 February 2002, Bahrain changed its formal name from the State (dawla) of Bahrain to the Kingdom of Bahrain.